 Tomas Pena: Congratulations on Off & On – The Music of Moacir Santos (Left Coast Clave Records).
-You seem to have struck a chord; the reviews are amazing!
+You have struck a chord; the reviews are excellent!

 Mark Levine: Thank you!
 I will be happy if Moacir’s music becomes better known.
-Maybe it will inspire Blue Note Records to release the recordings Moacir made in the 70s: Maestro (1972), Saudade (1974), and Carnival of the Spirits (1975).
+It could inspire Blue Note Records to release the recordings Moacir made in the 70s: Maestro (1972), Saudade (1974), and Carnival of the Spirits (1975).

-TP: No doubt, aficionados would love to get their hands on the recordings, me included!
+TP: No doubt, fans would love to get their hands on the recordings, me included!

 ML: E Bay and Amazon.com in Japan are good places to look.
 Oddly, a collector’s copy price fluctuates between $14.98 and 304.00!
 The albums have a mysterious way of disappearing and reappearing, but you can find them for a reasonable price if you look hard enough.

 TP: You toured with Moacir and played an essential role in making (the album) Saudade.

 ML: Yes, I worked with him and loved his music.
 I rehearsed with Santos’s working group but only performed with him on one ill-fated tour.
 What we played was strikingly different.
 One casino manager called it “jungle music” and told us to go home halfway through the tour.

 TP: Racism and ignorance rear their ugly heads!
 How did you meet Moacir?

 ML: Through Luis Gasca, a Mexican-American trumpet player touring with Mongo Santamaria.
 Before that, I had never heard his music.